To Be Announced: Arbitrary announcement

 \subsubsection{Fully arbitrary announcements}

+In this variation we really quantify over all announcements, without restriction.
+It therefore seems to have a large intuitive appeal.

-where $\phi,\psi, \dia{!}\phi, \dia{\psi}\phi$ are all in the same language, so that in particular $\psi$ is really an `arbitrary' formula in that language.
+where $\phi,\psi, \dia{!}\phi, \dia{\psi}\phi$ are all in the same language, so that in particular $\psi$ is really an arbitrary formula in that language.
 As already mentioned, if this were a definition, it would be circular, as one of those $\psi$ may be the formula $\apaldia\phi$.
-However, one can define a logic with quantification over announcements where the above is a \emph{property} of the logic, instead of the semantics of the quantifier.
-In \cite{hvdetal.aiml:2016}, a language $\lang_{Ord}(\Box,!,\dia{!})$ is proposed with additional to the $\dia{!}$ quantifier also quantifiers $\dia{!_\alpha}$ for any ordinal $\alpha$.
-Let now $\lang_\alpha$ be the sublanguage only containing quantifiers $\dia{!_\beta}$ for $\beta \leq \alpha$, then we can define
+However, in \cite{hvdetal.aiml:2016} a logic is proposed with quantification over announcements where the above is a \emph{property} of the logic, instead of the semantics of the quantifier.
+The language $\lang_{Ord}(\Dia,!,\dia{!})$, where $Ord$ are the ordinals, has additionally to the $\dia{!}$ quantifier also quantifiers $\dia{!_\alpha}$ for any ordinal $\alpha$.
+Let now $\lang_\alpha$ be the sublanguage only containing quantifiers $\dia{!_\beta}$ for $\beta < \alpha$, then we can define:

 The axiomatization of the logic is unclear, as the collection of $\dia{!_\alpha}$ in the logical language is a proper class.
+In other words, although it is fun (and maybe even elegant) to have such a logic wherein arbitrary is really arbitrary, it may not be of much practical value and does not help us with pushing down complexities.
+An open question is whether $\dia{!}\phi$ is equivalent to $\dia{!_\omega}\phi$, that is, whether the hierarchy stabilizes at $\lang_\alpha = \lang_\omega$.\footnote{Originally suggested by Alexandru Baltag, and also by a reviewer.} If so, we can then simply define that: $M_s \models \dia{!} \phi$ iff there is a $n \in \Naturals$ such that $M_s \models \dia{!_n} \phi$, and it might bring the axiomatization closer.